GautamDeepak/EMM/EMM_Prac_01.md

 4. Check out different buttons and tabs available to you, try them and do a google search to understand their functionality.
 In this unit, you will frequently use following buttons and tabs: "Run", "Save", "Inspector", "Console", "Tasks", "Scripts", "Docs", and "Assets".

-## 4. A basic introduction to JavaScript
+## 3. A basic introduction to JavaScript

-1. Time to write your first JavaScript for Earth Engine!
+1. Google Earth Engine uses the JavaScript programming language.
+We will cover the very basics of this language during this course.
+Time to write your first JavaScript for Earth Engine!
 In the editor panel, paste the below script and hit run.
 "Hello World!" will be printed on the console tab.

 ```JavaScript
 print("Hello World!");